sg-developer-portal/TechBiz-Documentation-Clone/create_system.md

 ## Obtain approval

-When a requestor submits a request to create a system, the designated agency officer (Deputy Director and above) receives an email to process this request.
+When a requestor submits a request to create a system, the designated agency office(Deputy Director and above) receives an email to process this request.

 To approve or reject a system creation request: